 Soils.
 Soil conditions do not constrain the use of filters.
 At least one soil boring must be taken at a low point within the footprint of the proposed filtering practice to establish the water table and bedrock elevations and evaluate soil suitability.
-A geotechnical investigation is required for all underground stormwater Best Management Practices (BMPs), including underground filtering systems.
-Geotechnical testing requirements are outlined in Appendix P.
+A geotechnical investigation is required for all underground stormwater best management practices (BMPs), including underground filtering systems.
+Geotechnical testing requirements are outlined in Appendix O.

-3.6.2.
-Filtering Conveyance Criteria
+3.7.2 Filtering Conveyance Criteria

 Most filtering practices are designed as off-line systems so that all flows enter the filter storage chamber until it reaches capacity, at which point larger flows are then diverted or bypassed around the filter to an outlet chamber and are not treated.
-Runoff from larger storm events should be bypassed using an overflow structure or a flow splitter.
+Runoff from larger storm events must be bypassed using an overflow structure or a flow splitter.
 Claytor and Schueler (1996) and ARC (2001) provide design guidance for flow splitters for filtering practices.

 Some underground filters will be designed and constructed as on-line BMPs.
-In these cases, designers must indicate how the device will safely pass larger storm events (e.g. the 15-year event) to a stabilized water course without resuspending or flushing previously trapped material.
+In these cases, designers must indicate how the device will safely pass larger storm events (e.g., the 15-year event) to a stabilized water course without resuspending or flushing previously trapped material.

-All stormwater filters should be designed to drain or dewater within 72 hours after a storm event to reduce the potential for nuisance conditions.
+All stormwater filters must be designed to drain or dewater within 72 hours after a storm event to reduce the potential for nuisance conditions.

-3.6.3.
-Filtering Pre-treatment Criteria
+3.7.3 Filtering Pretreatment Criteria

-Adequate pre-treatment is needed to prevent premature filter clogging and ensure filter longevity.
-Dry or wet pre-treatment shall be provided prior to filter media.
-Pre-treatment devices are subject to the following criteria:
+Adequate pretreatment is needed to prevent premature filter clogging and ensure filter longevity.
+Dry or wet pretreatment shall be provided prior to filter media.
+Pretreatment devices are subject to the following criteria:

-- Sedimentation chambers are typically used for pre-treatment to capture coarse sediment particles before they reach the filter bed. - Sedimentation chambers may be wet or dry but must be sized to accommodate at least 25% of the total design storm volume (inclusive). - Sediment chambers should be designed as level spreaders such that inflows to the filter bed have near zero velocity and spread runoff evenly across the bed. - Non-structural and surface sand filters may use alternative pre-treatment measures, such as a grass filter strip, forebay, gravel diaphragm, check dam, level spreader, or a combination of these.
-The grass filter strip must be a minimum length of 15 feet and have a slope of 3% or less.
+- Sedimentation chambers are typically used for pretreatment to capture coarse sediment particles before they reach the filter bed. - Sedimentation chambers may be wet or dry but must be sized to accommodate at least 25 percent of the total design storm volume (inclusive). - Sediment chambers should be designed as level spreaders such that inflows to the filter bed have near zero velocity and spread runoff evenly across the bed. - Non-structural and surface sand filters may use alternative pretreatment measures, such as a grass filter strip, forebay, gravel diaphragm, check dam, level spreader, or a combination of these.
+The grass filter strip must be a minimum length of 15 feet and have a slope of 3 percent or less.
 The check dam may be wooden or concrete and must be installed so that it extends only 2 inches above the filter strip and has lateral slots to allow runoff to be evenly distributed across the filter surface.
-Alternative pre-treatment measures should contain a non-erosive flow path that distributes the flow evenly over the filter surface.
-If a forebay is used, it should be designed to accommodate at least 25% of the total design storm volume (inclusive).
+Alternative pretreatment measures must contain a non-erosive flow path that distributes the flow evenly over the filter surface.
+If a forebay is used, it must be designed to accommodate at least 25 percent of the total design storm volume (inclusive).

-3.6.4.
-Filtering Design Criteria
+3.7.4 Filtering Design Criteria

 Detention time.
-All filter systems should be designed to drain the design storm volume from the filter chamber within 72 hours after each rainfall event.
+All filter systems must be designed to drain the design storm volume from the filter chamber within 72 hours after each rainfall event.

 Structural Requirements.
-If a filter will be located underground or experience traffic loads, a licensed structural engineer should certify the structural integrity of the design.
+If a filter will be located underground or experience traffic loads, a licensed structural engineer must certify the structural integrity of the design.